yasiryagi/helpdesk/roles/storage-providers/README.md

 Note that this has only been tested on fresh images of `Ubuntu 16.04 LTS`, `Ubuntu 18.04 LTS` and `Debian 8`.

+Please note that unless there are any open spots (which you can check in [Pioneer](https://testnet.joystream.org/pioneer) under `Roles` -> `Available Roles`), you will not be able to join.
+Note that we will be quite vigilant in booting non-performing `Storage Providers`, so if you have everything setup in advance, you could be the quickest to take a slot when it opens!

 ## Initial setup
 First of all, you need a fully synced [Joystream full node](https://github.com/Joystream/substrate-node-joystream/releases).
 For instructions on how to set this up, go [here](../validators).
 Note that you can disregard all the parts about keys, and just install the software.
 We strongly encourage that you run both the [node](../validators#run-as-a-service) and the other software below as a service.